nuejs/www/backstory/index.md

 # Backstory

-When I was a CPO at Flowplayer, Muut, and Volument, I faced serious problems in front-end development.
+When I was a CPO at Flowplayer, Muut, and Volument, I faced some pressing problems in frontend development.
 While projects started nicely, they soon became hard to maintain.
-After a few months of development, the speed slowed down significantly and some parts of the project were stuck.
-Due to absurd levels of complexity and bloat the team spirit was lost.
-It was a sad experience. hhere
+After a few months of development, the pace slowed down significantly and projects were partly stuck.
+Due to varying levels of complexity and bloat the team spirit was ultimately lost.
+It was sad.

 Frontend development is having a crisis: I read stories on how developers suffer from [frontend fatigue][fatigue] and its extreme form: [burnout][burnout].
-I don't want my career to end like that.
+I just don't want my career to end like that.

 ### Because I remember how web development used to be fun! [first]

 I still remember the exact moment when I discovered jQuery.
 It was a revelation: can I suddenly add logic to my pages in the same way I add styling?
-For sure.
-"This is going to be huge!"
+Indeed.
+I spontaneously though that _this is going to be huge_.

-And it was: in the following years we embraced things like **separation of concerns**, **semantic HTML**, and **progressive enhancement**.
+And it was: in the following years we got introduced to groundbreaking concepts like **separation of concerns**, **semantic HTML**, and **progressive enhancement**.
 Things were great.

 ### But then it changed [then]

-Developers discovered single-page applications and Facebook started dominating how the web was developed.
-Slowly but steadily JavaScript developers took control of everything: logic, styling, and user experience development.
+Developers discovered React and single-page applications, and Facebook started dominating how the web was developed.
+Slowly but steadily JavaScript developers took control of everything: logic, layout, styling, and UX development.
 Content-heavy websites were developed like they were single-page apps.
 Eventually, JS engineers won, [UX developers][divide] lost, and the old foundation was gone.

-### But the magic is still there [magic]
+### But...
+The magic is still there [magic]

 First, we must recognize that a content-focused website is a whole different beast than a single-page application.
-Secondly: we need to understand that UX development is [different][back] from JS development.
-Their goals, skills, and interests are different.
+Then we need to understand that UX development is [so very different][back] from JS development.
+The goals, skillsets, and interests are different.

 Nue is an ambitious attempt to fix the status quo.
-It offers simpler tooling for both JS and UX developers.
-It brings back the [normal web things][normal] and coins it with the latest web things.
+It offers drastically simpler tooling for both JS and UX developers.
+It brings back the [web standards model][standards] and coins it with the latest web development innovations.
 It makes web development enjoyable again.

-Nue is the front-end troublesolver you've been looking for.
+Nue is the frontend troublesolver you've been looking for.

 Peace ❤️,